 “What’s your least favorite resume word or phrase?”

-I asked this question on LinkedIn last week and got an earful of good advice from HR executives, recruiters, marketers, writers, and others.
+I asked this question on LinkedIn.
+An avalanche of good advice from HR executives, recruiters, marketers, and writers followed.

 How Many People Use the Least Popular Resume Words?

 The hate was clear.